 Plus, they’re not too sweet but rather have a bit of sourness, which pairs so well with ingredients like vodka and ginger ale.

-What’s also fantastic about this recipe is that you won’t need to add any sugar to the mix because the fruit should be more than enough.
+What’s also fantastic about this recipe is you won’t need to add any sugar to the mix.
+The fruit should be more than enough.

-You’ll notice that this recipe calls for white rum, which is more or less flavorless, other than slight sweetness.
+You’ll notice that this other cocktail recipes, this one calls for white rum.
+It’s more or less flavorless, but its slight sweetness pairs adds more flavor.

 That’s another reason you don’t need simple syrup in here.
 But if you wanted to use vodka instead, you might need a splash of sugar.

-This is the kind of summer drink you’d want to sip on in the sunshine by the pool.
-It’s light, citrusy, super refreshing, and not so boozy that it’s all you can taste.
+This is the kind of summer spirit you’d want to sip on in the sunshine by the pool.
+It’s light, citrusy, bubbly, and not so boozy that it’s all you can taste.

-You’ll more or less start by making spiked lemonade (the regular kind!) by heating sugar and water until it’s smooth and then stirring in lemon juice, mint, and bourbon.
+You’ll start by making spiked lemonade (the regular kind!) by heating sugar and water until it’s smooth and then stirring in lemon juice, mint, and bourbon.

 That alone will be tart and tasty.
 But when you top it off with ginger ale, you get notes of spice and fun bubbles to boot.

-Like lemons, rhubarb is naturally sour, and most recipes it’s used in require a lot of sugar to mellow that tart taste out.
+Like lemons, rhubarb is naturally sour, and most cocktail recipes it’s used in require a lot of sugar to mellow it out.